torrejonv/teranode/docs/architecture/architecture.md

 ### 4.3.
 Block Assembly Service

-The service is responsible for creating subtree and block templates for Miner Services to hash against.
-The Block Assembly will broadcast any newly created subtrees to the network.
+The service is responsible for creating subtrees, as well as mining candidates (blocks) for Miner Services to hash against.
+The Block Assembly will broadcast any newly created subtrees and blocks to the network.

 There are two distinct processes that the Block Assembly Service performs:

 1. **Subtree Assembly**: The Block Assembly Service ingests transactions and organizes them into subtrees.
 As discussed in the [UBSV Data Model](#23-ubsv-data-model) section, subtrees are a key component of the UBSV node, allowing for efficient processing of transactions and blocks.
-A subtree can contain up to 1M transaction.
+A UBSV subtree is designed to contain at least 1M transactions.
 Once a subtree is created, it is broadcast to all other nodes in the network.

 2. **Block Assembly**: The Block Assembly Service compiles block templates consisting of subtrees.
 Once a hashing solution has been found, the block is broadcast to all other nodes for validation.